 A benefit cricket match was played at Thongs Bridge cricket ground in July 1926 in aid of Mr.Jackie Mallinson who had been sick for two years.
 The match was between employees of Messr.
 John Woodhead Ltd., Albion Mills, and a Deanhouse eleven.
 Albion Mills batted first and scored 108 but Deanhouse hit 110 for the loss of 8 wickets, H.Preston scored 35 and T.Littlewood 17.

 The only reference I have found to Deanhouse ladies Cricket Club was when the Express reported on the death of Edna Smith in June 1930 aged 19 and said she had been a member of the Club.
 In 1934,

-C.A.Hoyle died in his residence in Giles Street aged 62.
+C.A.Hoyle died in 1934 at his residence in Giles Street aged 62.
 He was a cricketing enthusiast, played for Netherthong Cricket Club and later on became an umpire.